Legal Requirements for a Limited Company in Ireland

 Upon successful incorporation of a company, the next step is registering for the appropriate taxes.
 According to legal mandates, Irish companies are obligated to complete tax registration and fulfil their return-filing responsibilities with the Revenue authorities.

 A Corporation Tax Return must be made every year.
-Corporation tax returns must be submitted within 9 months after the end of the tax accounting period in order to avoid a surcharge or a restriction of a 50% losses claimed.
+Corporation tax returns must be submitted within 9 months after the end of the tax accounting period to avoid a surcharge or a restriction of 50% of losses claimed.

 If the company is VAT Registered, VAT Returns must be made every two months.